SEA: Supervised Embedding Alignment for Token-Level Visual-Textual Integration in MLLMs: Experiments

-\paragraph{Applying to Different LLMs.} Our experiments explore the application of SEA across LLMs of varying sizes, including the Gemma-2B~\cite{gemma}, Phi-3-mini-4k-instruct~\cite{abdin2024phi3technicalreporthighly}, Vicuna-1.5-7B\&13B~\cite{vicuna}, and LlaMA3-8B-Instruct~\cite{llama3modelcard}.
-Notably, for the smaller model, SEA significantly boosts performance across multiple tasks.
+\textbf{SEA consistently benefits different LLMs, with particularly strong improvements in smaller models.} Our experiments explore the application of SEA across LLMs of varying sizes.
+Notably, for the smaller model, SEA significantly boosts performance across multiple tasks, with an average performance gain of 7.61\%.
 This highlights SEA's ability to effectively address misalignment issues that are more pronounced in smaller LLMs, thereby enhancing their performance.
-Larger LLMs, while inherently better at handling misalignment, still benefit from SEA, indicating that SEA offers additional alignment gains regardless of model size. \paragraph{Scaling to Higher Resolution.} We also examined the impact of SEA with different vision encoders.
-Replacing the CLIP-ViT~\cite{CLIP} with the SigLIP-SO(400M)~\cite{SigLIP}, SEA consistently boosts performance, underscoring SEA's versatility and robustness across different encoder architectures.
-Using the S$^2$-Wrapper~\cite{shi2024need} at 1008px resolution, SEA again demonstrated its effectiveness by improving performance across the board.
-These results indicate that higher resolution inputs, which provide more detailed visual innformation, further enhance SEA's supervised alignment process. \paragraph{Finetune Vision Encoders Based on SEA.} ~\cite{tong2024cambrian1fullyopenvisioncentric} has demonstrated that unfreezing the vision encoder during the fine-tuning stage is always beneficial.
-We conducted ablation experiments based on Vicuna-1.5-7B~\cite{vicuna}.
-The experimental results, as shown in ~\Cref{tab:abla_ve}, illustrate that alignment training via SEA, combined with unfreezing the vision encoder during the fine-tuning stage, consistently yields positive benefits across all evaluated benchmarks.
-Compared to only using either SEA or unfreezing the vision encoder during fine-tuning, the combined approach is a more effective training strategy, indicating that SEA enhances the benefits obtained from unfreezing the vision encoder.
+Larger LLMs, while inherently better at handling misalignment, still benefit from SEA, indicating that SEA offers additional alignment gains regardless of model size.